-Looking to earn some turns as well as check some National Parks off your bucket list this year?
+Are you looking to earn some turns and check some National Parks off your bucket list this year?
 As tourist season at many National Parks has ended, it’s the perfect time to visit.
 There’s no better way to explore the West’s National Parks than skiing them.
 Here are five National Parks with some of the best backcountry skiing.

-National Parks can continue to be enjoyed throughout the wintertime, it’s an even better time to visit.
+National Parks can continue to be enjoyed throughout the wintertime, and it’s an even better time to visit.
 However, always be mindful of the weather and check conditions before leaving.
-Sources like avalanche.org have updates on conditions for regions all over the west that will give the avalanche danger.
-Also, don’t forget to check the weather, make sure you’re aware of any storm systems moving through the area.
-Checking the conditions is not the only safety precaution to take, make sure to bring the proper equipment as well.
+Sources like avalanche.org have updated conditions for regions all over the west that will give the avalanche danger.
+Also, don’t forget to check the weather and ensure you know of any storm systems moving through the area.
+Checking the conditions is not the only safety precaution to take.
+Make sure to bring the proper equipment as well.
 It’s important to know how to use your equipment.
-Last of all don’t forget to be respectful of the natural environment.
-Most importantly, have fun!
+Last of all, don’t forget to respect the natural environment.
+Most importantly, have fun!ย

 Season: December through April